The Best Hot Air Balloon Experience In Melbourne

-Ballooning is something that has always fascinated me.
-On my solo travels in Australia, I witnessed many hot air balloons floating gently over the most diverse and picturesque landscapes.
-So last week I was lucky enough to tick this off my bucket list and went on a hot air balloon ride over Melbourne.
+A hot air balloon at sunrise in Melbourne is something that has always fascinated me.
+On my solo travel adventures around Australia, I witnessed many hot air balloons floating gently over the most diverse and picturesque landscapes.
+Recently I was lucky enough to tick this off my bucket list and went on ballooning over the city.

 Ballooning is not something you can take for granted.
 No, you cannot.
 There is no guarantee you can fly, and its success depends much on the wind conditions.
 So you may not know where they are going to operate this flight until the very last minute.

 I had to check with the pilot a few times: in the evening before and early in the morning for his final confirmation.
-So at 4.30 in the morning the pilot confirmed the flight!
+So at 4.30 in the morning, the pilot confirmed the flight!
 How exciting!

-Hot Air Balloon ride – where will the wind take us?
+What to expect from balloon flights: where will the wind take us?

-Our small group gathered at Pullman on the Park in Melbourne from where we went o the launch site.
+Our small group gathered at Pullman on the Park in Melbourne, where we went o the launch site.
 On the way to the launch site, the pilot pulled up to recheck the weather and wind conditions.
 He inflated a small balloon and let it float up in the air.

 Once we got to the launch site, we were asked to help out with the hot-air balloon set up.
 We were 11 people, and we all helped out, so it didn’t take long to unfold the aircraft (it’s enormous).

-Ballooning in Melbourne – it’s all about the experience
+Ballooning in Melbourne: it’s all about the experience

 As the balloon slowly floated up in the air, I hardly took notice of any movements.
 It floated around gently so that we could take in the fantastic view of Melbourne from the sky.

 What impressed me was the profound silence that reigns up in the air.
 As we floated over Melbourne’s suburbs, it felt as if the buzzing life from the ground were muted.
 An entirely new perspective of the city.